See Emma Watson's Magical Response to That Photo of Emma Roberts in the Harry Potter Special - E! Online

 "I was NOT this cute, @emmaroberts," the 31-year-old actress wrote in the caption along with a laughing emoji, "#EmmaSistersForever."

+Later that day, Roberts issued a reply.
+"Haha!" she wrote on Instagram Stories.
+"I don't believe that! @emmawatson."

-Needless to say, fans couldn't get enough of Watson's post.
+Fans couldn't get enough of Watson's post.
 "LMFAO," one commenter wrote.
 "Oh god Emma I didn't expect you'd do this."
 Added another, ""HAHAHAHAHAHAHA NOT EMMA ACKNOWLEDGING THE ERROR."

-While followers are still waiting for Roberts to publicly respond to the mistake, producers of the special thanked eagle-eyed viewers for catching the blunder.
+Watson and Roberts weren't the only ones to react to the mistake.
+After the blunder spread online, producers of the special thanked eagle-eyed viewers for catching it.

 "Well spotted Harry Potter fans!" they said in a statement obtained by E!
 News.
 "You brought an editing mistake of a mislabeled photograph to our attention.
 New version is up now."